 Optical Coatings are used in antireflective coatings, distributed Bragg reflectors, and narrow-bandpass filters, enhancing the optical properties of devices like mirrors, solar panels, and eyeglasses.

-Electronic and Semiconductor Devices are essential in creating components for magnetic recording media, LEDs, and integrated circuits.
+Electronic and semiconductor devices are essential in the creation of components for magnetic recording media, LEDs and integrated circuits.

 Flexible Displays use multi-layered films to provide the necessary mechanical flexibility and optical transparency for OLED displays.